Dakes/WKCommunityMnemonics/README.md

 - Let people claim ownership of Mnemonics by user "c" (caused by bug) (Hopefully there is no one actually called c, lol)
 - Split everything into multiple easier understandable smaller files.
 - Replace Tabletop by something a little less deprecated

+## Buglist
+- Left and right button overlap in lesson CRM